Nevek20/Nevek20/README.md

 ---

-I build internal systems and applications end to end — from requirements gathering and database modeling to API integration and release.
+I build internal systems and applications end to end, from requirements gathering and database modeling to API integration and release.
 My main project is an open source mod manager with **10,000+ downloads**, written in TypeScript/Electron and integrated with a public third-party REST API.

 ```java
 public class MatheusGuida {